CobaltFusion/DebugViewPP/README.md

 New in 1.4:

+- Added console version (DebugViewConsole.exe) for use without UI
 - Fixed several minor UI bugs
 - Dbgview agent client mode allowing logging of kernel messages
 - added socket listening, Log->Sources->Add can add TCP and UDP listeners, the protocol is sending raw newline terminated strings.
 Multiple lines can be send in one packet.